pikulsky/lamptest/README.md

 * Multiple lamps with the same barcode - display a list of found lamps if there are more than one for scanned barcode.
 * Move values representation logic to the lamp template from lamp model.
 * Replace stock WebView with Crosswalk.
+* Reset control for search on lamps list.